genouest/checkcel/README.md

 Optional parameters :
 * --sheet for the sheet to validate (First sheet is number 0.
 Default to 0)
-* --type "spreadsheet" or "tabular" (default to spreadsheet)
+* --format "spreadsheet" or "tabular" (default to spreadsheet)
 * --delimiter Tabular file delimiter (default to ",")
+* --template Type of template "python", "json" or "yml" (default to python)

 Syntax:
 ```bash